 So what about for women in menopause?
 Is caffeine an issue?

-Too much caffeine can also put your body in a state of stress where it releases more cortisol, a stress hormone, which can further tip your overall hormonal balance out of whack.
+Too much caffeine can also put your body in a state of stress where it releases more cortisol, a stress hormone, which can further disrupt your overall hormonal balance.

 So what’s the verdict here?

-To keep it safe, limit yourself to drinking one bulletproof coffee per day tops.
+Instead, limit yourself to drinking one boosted coffee per day.

 #5: Don’t Over Exercise (But Do Make Exercise a Priority)